AllenSWDB/allenswdb.github.io/databook/practicalities/github-code-ocean.md

 - Find the templates here: https://github.com/AllenSWDB/
     This template is set up for using pynwb and aind-data-access to work with data: https://github.com/AllenSWDB/swdb-capsule-template
-    If you are working with caveclient to work with connectomics data, you will need a different environment.
-Ask for help
+    If you are working with caveclient to work with connectomics data, use https://github.com/AllenSWDB/swdb-connectomics-capsule-template.
+(You will need to add a CAVE token to your capsule at the end of the setup.
+Ask for help with this)

 - Use a template to make a new repository.
 Click the `Use this template` button in the top right corner: